mandrasch/not-a-real-screenreader/README.md

 ## Background

 Initial goal: Provide a simple screenreader test tool for devs to recognize accessibility issues.
 It should work without the need of learning screenreader shortcuts beforehand.

-(I would love a web interface with buttons for it, but having a commandline tool is a first step. :))
+Also a simple cross browser solution would be a big win I guess.

 I also experimented with a chrome extension, but chrome won't allow dispatching keyboard events of tabulator key to shift the focus in the browser (most likely because security).
 See https://github.com/mandrasch/not-a-real-screenreader-chrome-extension for source code.
 Puppeteer allows sending tab key events to the browser.